awsdocs/amazon-dynamodb-developer-guide/doc_source/HowItWorks.NamingRulesDataTypes.md

 DynamoDB has a list of reserved words and special characters\.
 For a complete list of reserved words in DynamoDB, see [Reserved Words in DynamoDB](ReservedWords.md)\.
 Also, the following characters have special meaning in DynamoDB: **\#** \(hash\) and **:** \(colon\)\.

-Although DynamoDB allows you to use these reserved words and special characters for names, we recommend that you avoid it because you have to define placeholder variables whenever you use these names in an expression\.
+Although DynamoDB allows you to use these reserved words and special characters for names, we recommend that you avoid doing so because you have to define placeholder variables whenever you use these names in an expression\.
 For more information, see [Expression Attribute Names](Expressions.ExpressionAttributeNames.md)\.

 ## Data Types<a name="HowItWorks.DataTypes"></a>

 DynamoDB supports many different data types for attributes within a table\.
 They can be categorized as follows:
 + **Scalar Types** – A scalar type can represent exactly one value\.
 The scalar types are number, string, binary, Boolean, and null\.
-+ **Document Types** – A document type can represent a complex structure with nested attributes—such as you would find in a JSON document\.
++ **Document Types** – A document type can represent a complex structure with nested attributes, such as you would find in a JSON document\.
 The document types are list and map\.
 + **Set Types** – A set type can represent multiple scalar values\.
 The set types are string set, number set, and binary set\.

 When you create a table or a secondary index, you must specify the names and data types of each primary key attribute \(partition key and sort key\)\.
 Furthermore, each primary key attribute must be defined as type string, number, or binary\.